 From John Matte Hut you cross the Bujuku River and enter the lower Bigo bog, a grassy bog where you experience how to jump from tussock to tussock.
 You reach Bigo Hut and enter the upper Bigo bog, proceeding to Lake Bujuku, where it is starting the alpine savannah zone of little vegetation.
 You finally arrive at Bujuku Hut, 3.962 m.
 This day hike can take up to 5 hours.
 There you have a view on the peaks of Mount Stanley, Mount Baker and Mount Speke.

-From Bujuku Hut you climb through moss draped groundsel vegetation, to Scott Elliot Pass, 4.372 m., between Mt.
+From Bujuku Hut you continue hike the Rwenzori Mountains with a climb through moss draped groundsel vegetation, to Scott Elliot Pass, 4.372 m., between Mt.
 Baker and Stanley.
 Here you divert to Elena Hut, 4.540 m. for spending the night before climbing Mt.
 Stanley.

 From Elena Hut you ascend the last tract of rock and ice which leads to Margherita Peak on Mt.
 Stanley, 5.109 m.
 Time to complete the climbing about 3 hours.
 The peak was first climbed by the Duke of Abruzzi at 9.30am on 18th June 1.906.
 After you descend to Upper Kitandara lake and through thick mud to Lower Kitandara lake where is located Kitandara Hut, 4.023 m where you will spend the night.
 Time to complete the hike about 3 hours more.
 From Kitandara Hut you can proceed for climbing Mount Baker or Mount Luigi di Savoia and the peak Vittorio Sella.
 Enjoy the view of Mt.
 Luigi di Savoia.